 Director, Public Relations

 Brett Kramer joined Indiana Sports Corp staff in November, 2016 as Public Relations Manager before being promoted to Director of Public Relations in 2020.
-In her role, Williams directs, coordinates and manages the development, planning and execution of Indiana Sports Corp's public relations, media relations and social media strategies.
+In her role, Kramer directs, coordinates and manages the development, planning and execution of Indiana Sports Corp's public relations, media relations and social media strategies.

-Prior to joining Indiana Sports Corp, Williams served as the Director of Championships and Communications for the Horizon League.
+Prior to joining Indiana Sports Corp, Kramer served as the Director of Championships and Communications for the Horizon League.
 At the Horizon League, she served as the Championship Tournament Director for men’s soccer, men’s and women’s swimming and diving, and men’s and women’s tennis while serving as the primary and manager of Communications for men’s soccer, women’s basketball, men’s and women’s cross country and softball.

 Kramer began her career as an Indiana Sports Corp intern where she supported media relations and on-site media ops for several Indiana Sports Corp events.

-Williams graduated in December, 2012 from Michigan State University with a degree in Communication and specialization in Public Relations.
+Kramer graduated in December, 2012 from Michigan State University with a degree in Communication and specialization in Public Relations.
 At Michigan State, Kramer was a student-athlete in the sport of softball.